SystemCraftsman/strimzi-kafka-cli/examples/4_configuration/readme.md

 kfk configs --describe --entity-type users --entity-name my-user -c my-cluster -n kafka --native
 ```

-You can see that empty response returns since there is no configuration anymore after the deletion.
+You can see that empty response returning since there is no configuration anymore after the deletion.

 ## Broker Configuration